Josef Schintlmeister

+Josef von Schintlmeister (16 June 1908, Radstadt – 14 August 1971, Hinterglemm) was an Austrian nuclear physicist and an amateur alpinist.

+Initially part of the German Uranverein, he was taken into Soviet custody and detained in Russia.
+There, he was one of many German nuclear physicists working on the Soviet program of nuclear weapons until 1955 when he returned to Austria, only to take teaching position at the TU Dresden, later becoming a senior scientist at the Helmholtz-Zentrum.

 In Austria

-Education
+Education and early career

-Schintlmeister had his doctorate and had completed his Habilitation.
+Schintlmeister attended the University of Vienna and completed his doctorate (Dr. Habil.) in physics.

-Early career

 During World War II, Schintlmeister, Dozent für Experimentalphysik (Docent for Experimental Physics), worked at the II.
 Physikalisches Institut der Universität, Wien (Second Physics Institute of the University of Vienna), where Georg Stetter was the director.
 One of his colleagues there was Willibald Jentschke.
 The Institute did research on transuranic elements and measurement of nuclear constants, in collaboration with the Institut für Radiumforschung (Institute for Radium Research) of the Österreichischen Adademie der Wissenschaften (Austrian Academy of Sciences).
 This work was done under the German nuclear energy project, also known as the Uranverein (Uranium Club); see, for example, the publications cited below under Internal Reports.

 In work completed in June 1940 and published in 1941, Schintlmeister had followed a line of reasoning similar to that of Carl Friedrich von Weizsäcker and Fritz Houtermans and had predicted the existence of the 94th element, plutonium.
 In two papers published in May 1941, Schintlmeister spelled out the implications of the 94th element in that it could be generated in a Uranmaschine (uranium machine, i.e., a nuclear reactor) and that it would be fissionable.